Image

 • If a category is under $2,500, no quotes are needed.

-• Federal Funding Accountability and Transparency Act Form — if 75% of the total project cost exceeds $30,000.
+• Federal Funding Accountability and Transparency Act Form — required if 75% of the total project cost exceeds $30,000.

 • Photos: